 In this group show, other societal facets are revealed by the international artists Judit Kis and Shotiko Aptsiauri.
 With Surrender, Budapest-based artist Judit Kis presents an installation of video works and brick sculptures that is deeply inspired by her recent trip to Mexico.
 In her text (click to see full text) about the artist, the curator Chelsea Pierce outlines how “in using her own body and subjectivity as a tool within her confessional art practice, Judit Kis establishes intimacy between herself and the viewer to instill an emotional impression.
 Focused on self-care and healing, she has recently explored Indigenous uses of plant medicines in ritual and 1950s psychiatric experiments with psychedelics to work through trauma.
 Creating her own sensory spaces, both virtual and physical, she explores the boundaries of conscious and sub-conscious existence.”

 Known for his monumental site-specific and multi-media installations in the public space (at times occupied unauthorized architectural spaces), the Georgian artist Shotiko Aptsiauri leads poetic explorations in our mental, physical and collective spaces.
 Time and contexts are his preferred working mediums as reflected in the floor piece AI STRIPPERS AND ARTIFICIAL HOMES realized in his studio at Artists Alliance with plaster, epoxy and textile.
 In his own words, the visual language he develops is “generated through personal urgency which needs to see the light.”

 This exhibition benefits from the support of the Great Meadows Foundation, the Trust for Mutual Understanding, and the Window Project.
-In addition, this exhibition is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the city council.
+This program is also supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.